 How to be referred

 The service is available to people over the age of 17 years who live in England.
-People can be referred to the service via their family doctor/ GP, consultant physician or other healthcare professional from anywhere in England.
-There is a referral form here
+People can be referred to the service via their family doctor/GP, consultant physician or other healthcare professional from anywhere in England.
+Please complete the referral form

 We understand gender dysphoria as the experience of discomfort or distress which arises as a result of a mismatch between a person’s gender identity and their sex assigned at birth.
 Each individual might experience gender dysphoria differently and to varying degrees.